Rotational susceptibility of a hot and dense hadronic matter: Summary

 \section{Summary}

-In this study, we investigate angular momentum fluctuations in a rotating hadron resonance gas produced in ultra-relativistic heavy-ion collisions.
-For the first time, rotational susceptibilities, quantifying the system's response to rotation, are evaluated in both ideal and interacting HRG models, with the latter incorporating van der Waals interactions to simulate realistic hadronic interactions.
-The analysis shows that higher-order rotational susceptibilities are particularly sensitive to rotation and display distinctive behaviors near the QCD phase transition region.
-The influence of hadron spin and baryon chemical potential on these susceptibilities is also explored.
-Notably, non-monotonic behavior in susceptibility ratios is observed in the case of VDWHRG, suggesting possible signatures of a phase transition.
+For the first time, we estimate the rotational susceptibilities, quantifying the system's response to rotation, in a rotating hadron resonance gas produced in ultra-relativistic heavy-ion collisions.
+We evaluate these rotational susceptibilities and their ratios in both ideal and interacting HRG models, with the latter incorporating van der Waals interactions to simulate realistic hadronic interactions.
+The study shows that higher-order rotational susceptibilities are particularly sensitive to rotation.
+The influence of hadron spin, system size, and baryon chemical potential on these susceptibilities is also explored as a function of temperature and rotation.
+In this study, rotation is used as a probe for studying the non-monotonic behavior in susceptibility ratios at low temperatures and high baryon densities, mainly stemming from the van der Waals equation of state, which features the nuclear liquid-gas phase transition.
 These findings highlight rotational susceptibility as a promising observable for probing QCD thermodynamics in heavy-ion collisions.
 In addition, such studies involving rotation exploring the phase diagram are essential and timely.
-Polarization obtained from experiments is proportional to spin-vorticity coupling ($< S^{\mu} >~\sim ~\chi_{\rm \omega}~.~\omega^{\mu}$)~\cite{Li:2020eon}, thus, by comparing polarization data to hydrodynamic models with vorticity, one can constrain the rotational susceptibility.